unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Selection.md

 #### Using the ForEach operator
 Selection can also be propagated manually to a State using the [`ForEach`](xref:Overview.Mvux.Feeds#foreach) operator.
-First we need to create a State with a default value, which will be used to store the processed value once a selection has occurred.
+First, we need to create a State with a default value, which will be used to store the processed value once a selection has occurred.

 ```csharp
 public IState<string> GreetingForEach => State.Value(this, () => string.Empty);